AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_transit_gateways.md

 layout: "aviatrix"
 page_title: "Aviatrix: aviatrix_transit_gateways"
 description: |-
   Gets a list of all Aviatrix transit gateway's details.
 ---

-# aviatrix_all_transit_gateways
+# aviatrix_transit_gateways

 The **aviatrix_transit_gateways** data source provides details about all transit gateways created by the Aviatrix Controller.